timbold/loom/README.md

   `word:CityHall,47.92,106.91,#ff0000`.
 * `iconPath,lat,lon[,size]` – place an SVG icon from `iconPath`.
 The optional `size` also defaults to `200`.
 Relative `iconPath` values are resolved relative to the landmarks file.
+If the icon file cannot be read, a warning is logged and the landmark is skipped.

 Landmark coordinates are interpreted as WGS84 latitude/longitude and converted to Web Mercator automatically.
 Use `--landmarks-webmerc` if the coordinates are